shakilmith/documentaion/jpa/jpa-one-to-many-mapping/index.md

 }
 `}/>

-Here you can see, we add additional reference Library property List< Library > books; We annotate it by @OneToMany annotaion.
+Here you can see, we add additional reference Library property List< Library > books; We annotate it by @OneToMany annotation.
 It means, one student can be issued list of books.
-Also, you can use the @JoinColumn(name="FK_name_id) annotaion externally provide the foreign key column name in the Student table.
+Also, you can use the @JoinColumn(name="FK_name_id) annotation externally provide the foreign key column name in the Student table.

 2. Create Library entity class in the same directory (com.company.model) where Student class is located.
-Annotate this class by @Entity annotaion and it contains id, name property as well as getter & setter methods.
+Annotate this class by @Entity annotation and it contains id, name property as well as getter & setter methods.

 <Code code={`
 package com.company.model;